-a.
-Write a C program to find the factorial of a given number using recursive function

-- b.
-Write a C program to generate the Fibonacci series using recursive function. - c.
-Write a C program to find GCD and LCM of two numbers using recursive function.
+- a.
+Write a C program to find the factorial of a given number using recursive function - b.
+Write a C program to generate the Fibonacci series using recursive function.

 - a.
 Write a c program to find largest and smallest numbers in a list of array elements using functions - b.
 Write a C program to sort the given list of elements in ascending order using Bubble Sort. - c.
 Write a c program to search for a given element in the list of array and display the "location" if the number is found else print "the number is not found".
 Using fixed length and variable length array